Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Verification Experiments

 \end{minipage}

-\textbf{Further discussions.} To further illustrate our experimental results, we provide a sensitivity analysis of parameters in section~\ref{sensitivity}.
-We also conduct a more detailed analysis of results in Table~\ref{tab:mocozw} and Table~\ref{tab:LT} in Section~\ref{ape::futherdis}.
-Furthermore, discussions about which features are advantageous for selecting difficult-to-learn examples are also presented in Section~\ref{ape::futherdis}. {In Section~\ref{ape::futherdis}, we have also included the experimental results on ImageNet-1K, the trending of the derived bounds with Mixed CIFAR-10 dataset and the significance analysis of $\gamma$ and $\beta$.}
+\textbf{Further discussions.} We also provide a sensitivity analysis of parameters in Section~\ref{sensitivity} and conduct a detailed analysis of results in Table~\ref{tab:mocozw} and Table~\ref{tab:LT} in Section~\ref{ape::futherdis}.
+Furthermore, discussions about which features are advantageous for selecting difficult examples are also presented in Section~\ref{ape::futherdis}.
+In Section~\ref{ape::futherdis}, we have also included the experimental results on ImageNet-1K, the trending of the derived bounds with Mixed CIFAR-10 dataset and the significance analysis of $\gamma$ and $\beta$.